denten-books/plain-text/0-intro.md

 technologies that support reading, writing, and interpretation further pass from tools to fetish.
 No longer comprehensible by the way of pen or printing press we imbue them with magical powers.
-Thus we exist in the state of profound alienation from the material conditions closest to our mental activity.
+Thus we exist in the state of profound alienation from mechanisms closest to our mental activity.
 We read electronic books as they read us, without depth or comprehension.

 The future of reading and writing is inexorably intertwined with the development of computer science and software engineering.
 Even if you are not